iulianraduat/react-select-material-ui/README.md

 ### 6.0.1

 - Fixed bug related to clear button not correctly displayed when the values of a multi select are changed

+### 6.1.0

+- Fixed missing tslint package
+- Keep only the lock file for installing packages via npm
+- Improved the storybook